 To research the options market, it can be helpful to look at an options chain.
 An options chain is a list of all the available options for a given asset, as well as their respective variables, such as Delta, implied volatility, and more.
 Traders can use this information to determine which option best suits their desired risk/reward profile.
 In general, options that are less likely to expire in the money have lower premiums.

-An options chain inside the E*Trade brokerage platform.
+An options chain inside the E*TRADE's trading platform.

 For example, a call on SPY with a strike price of 450 and an expiration date of one week when the current price is 449 will have a higher premium than a call with a strike of 460 and the same expiration date.
 Calls with an expiration date far in the future will also tend to have lower premiums.
 Finding the desired balance between premiums, strike prices, and expiration dates is one aspect of conducting research on options and will vary depending on your goals.